Designing experimental places and spaces - a virtual indepth journey

 – having read this preparatory article: Living Systems Labs.

-We recommend taking (at least part of) MOOC#1/#2 prior to this DEPS course for our best learning experience.
+We recommend taking (at least part of) DRRS MOOC#1/#2 courses prior to this DEPS course for your best learning experience.

 Please indicate whether you are a DRRS alumni of the CAS/MAS program, or/and if you intend to become a MVI association member upon signing up for this course.